Chronicles

 The EES system in force on October 12th 2025

-This electronic registration system will replace the manual stamping of passports of third-country nationals entering the European Union, such as Canada.
+This electronic registration system will replace the manual stamping of passports of third-country nationals to the European Union, such as Canada.

-The EES will apply to people traveling to the Schengen area for a short stay (up to 90 days in a 180-day period), regardless of whether they need a visa.
+The EES will apply to people traveling to the Schengen area for a short stay (up to 90 days in any 180-day period), regardless of whether they need a visa.

 Travelers’ personal data will be recorded digitally when they cross the border.